 The system-level mitigation strategy is modeled using hierarchical timed state machine formalism in the ACM modeling language.
-This state machine is executed inside the SystemHMResponse Engine component.
+This state machine is executed inside the SystemHMResponseEngine component.
 This component has an aperiodic consumer that receives the diagnosis results from the Diagnosis-Engine Component.
-Upon arrival of a new diagnosis result, the consumer triggers the state machine implementing the system level mitigation with the input event: the diagnosis result.
+Upon arrival of a new diagnosis result, the consumer triggers the state-machine implementing the system level mitigation with the input event: the diagnosis result.
 If a mitigation action needs to be taken on a specific component, the state machine's output is sent to the appropriate component.
-The commands issued by the System-Level Health Manager are RESET, STOP, CHECKPOINT and RESTORE commands to faulty components (see table 3).
+The commands issued by the System-Level Health Manager are those defined by ARINC-653 -RESET, STOP, CHECKPOINT and RESTORE commands to other ARINC processes (see table IV).
 Currently, the System Level Health Manager action is considered for the entire component (i.e. all ARINC processes in the Component).